mhx/dwarfs/doc/mkdwarfs.md

     Last but not least, if scripting support is built into `mkdwarfs`, you can choose `script` to let the script determine the order.

-  * `--blockhash-window-sizes=`*value*[,*value*]...:
+  * `-W`, `--window-size=`*value*:
-    Window sizes used for block hashing.
-These sizes, separated by commas, are again exponents to a base of two.
-These block hashes are used by `mkdwarfs` for finding identical segments in across multiple files.
-    This is done on top of duplicate file detection, If a reasonable amount of duplicate segments is found, this means less blocks will be used in the filesystem and potentially less memory will be used when accessing the filesystem.
-It doesn't necessarily mean that the filesystem will be smaller, as this is remove redundany that cannot be exploited by the block compression anymore.
+    Window size of cyclic hash used for segmenting.
+This is again an exponent to a base of two.
+Cyclic hashes are used by `mkdwarfs` for finding identical segments across multiple files.
+This is done on top of duplicate file detection.
+If a reasonable amount of duplicate segments is found, this means less blocks will be used in the filesystem and potentially less memory will be used when accessing the filesystem.
+It doesn't necessarily mean that the filesystem will be much smaller, as this removes redundany that cannot be exploited by the block compression any longer.
     But it shouldn't make the resulting filesystem any bigger.
-This option is used along with `--window-increment-shift` to determine how extensively this segment search will be.
+This option is used along with `--window-step` to determine how extensive this segment search will be.
 The smaller the window sizes, the more segments will obviously be found.
-However, this also means files will become more fragmented and thus the filesystem can be slower to use.
-If multiple window sizes are specified, larger segments will be searched first, meaning less fragmentation and better efficiency.
-However, multiple window sizes will also make `mkdwarfs` slower.
-It's all a tradeoff, so YMMV.
+However, this also means files will become more fragmented and thus the filesystem can be slower to use and metadata size will grow.
+Passing `-W0` will completely disable duplicate segment search.

-  * `--window-increment-shift=`*value*:
+  * `--window-step=`*value*:
-    This option specifies how many hash values are kept for lookup.
-It is specified in number of right shifts of the window size.
-To give an example, if `--block-hash-window-sizes=16` and `--window-increment-shift=1`,
+    This option specifies how often cyclic hash values are stored for lookup.
-    then a block hash across 65536 bytes will be stored at every 32768 bytes of input data.
-This means that not every 65536-byte duplicate segment will be detected, but duplicate segments of 98304 bytes or more will be detected.
+    It is specified relative to the window size, as a base-2 exponent that divides the window size.
+To give a concrete example, if `--window-size=16` and `--window-step=1`, then a cyclic hash across 65536 bytes will be stored at every 32768 bytes of input data.
+If `--window-step=2`, then a hash value will be stored at every 16384 bytes.
+This means that not every possible 65536-byte duplicate segment will be detected, but it is guaranteed that all duplicate segments of (`window_size` + `window_step`) bytes or more will be detected (unless they span across block boundaries, of course).
     If you use a larger value for this option, the increments become *smaller*, and `mkdwarfs` will be slower and use more memory.

+  * `-B`, `--max-lookback-blocks=`*value*:
+    Specify how many of the most recent blocks to scan for duplicate segments.
+    By default, only the current block will be scanned.
+The larger this number, the more duplicate segments will likely be found, which may further improve compression.
+However, it can also slow down compression and could cause the resulting filesystem to be less efficient to use, as single small files can now potentially span multiple filesystem blocks.
+Passing `-B0` will completely disable duplicate segment search.

   * `--remove-empty-dirs`:
     Removes all empty directories from the output file system, recursively.